 · Models DC/DC converters using a more accurate averaging concept than conventional linear-algebra-based averaging methods.
 See Non-equilibrium Dynamics

 · Close agreement between my averaged large signal results and a detailed timestep circuit simulation easily and reliably validates my averaged modeling techniques!
 See Large Signal Startup Results , On-demand waveforms , Validating This Modeling Technique Using Real Circuit Measurements.

 · Both small signal frequency-domain AND large signal time-domain results, such as detailed inductor current waveforms, can be calculated from the averaged model.
 See Small Signal Averaged Results , Add avg-based IL waveform.

-· Discontinuous inductor current mode effects are automatically incorporated.
+· Discontinuous inductor current effects are automatically incorporated in my model.

 · Time-varying switching frequency, duty cycle, input voltage, load, and current mode control feedback effects are easily implemented.
 See Variable Switching Frequency , On-demand waveforms , Averaged Current Mode Control Model - A Solution.

-· The averaged model is based entirely on time domain arguments.
-No frequency-domain or sampled data z-domain theory/approximations are needed (but frequency-domain circuit characteristics can still be easily obtained).
+· My averaged model is based entirely on time domain arguments.
+No frequency-domain or sampled data z-domain theory/approximations are needed (but small signal frequency-domain characteristics can still be easily obtained).
 And, in fact, I don't even explicitly consider or use the concept of "sampling" (for the inductor current).
 Given my model's apparent success this is interesting at the least!

 · There's still some significant inaccuracies in the output voltage results of the averaged model that are not fully addressed.
 But I've got a pretty good work-around.
-And I suspect these inaccuracies are not (at least in many published models) accounted for in most conventional averaged models either.
+And I suspect these inaccuracies are not always (at least in some published models) accounted for in conventional averaged models either.
 See Vout Discrepancy Intro and Rethinking Averaged Vout calculation.